The founder of the Northern Fishing School is determined to introduce as many people as possible to the magic of the sport

 For more sporting Dianas, seriously sporting ladies offering advice and encouragement, Megan Rowland hopes to ease new people’s way into deerstalking.
 And Rosie Whitaker learnt from a family of top shots and is passionate about encouraging the next generation into the field.

 Keen to join our tradition?
-SUBSCRIBE to The Field for as little as £19.99 and get a £5 Marks & Spencer gift card.
-Find out more at THIS link.
+SUBSCRIBE to The Field and get your first six issues for JUST £6 by clicking on THIS link.

 If you told me seven years ago that fishing would be my full-time career and I’d be running my own fishing school, I’d have laughed.
 I’m now 28 and incredibly excited to have started my new venture, The Northern Fishing School at Swinton estate in North Yorkshire.
 The school offers guided fishing and tuition, fishing courses accompanied by other activities such as yoga, cooking, falconry, golf, spa and more, school sessions and corporate days.
 I want to introduce as many people as possible to the magic of fishing – whatever their age – as the fun, affordable, perfect antidote to stress and the best way to escape the daily grind.